-If you have an autoimmune or inflammatory condition, you’ve likely had a number of questions about getting a COVID-19 vaccine when it becomes available to you.
-Many of these concerns are specific to immunosuppressive medications used to manage these conditions, because they may also make the COVID-19 vaccine less effective.
+If you have an autoimmune or inflammatory condition, you’ve likely had a number of questions about getting the COVID-19 vaccine.
+Many of these concerns are specific to immunosuppressive medications (like methotrexate) because they may also make the COVID-19 vaccine less effective.

 We also encourage you to check out our main guide: Getting a COVID-19 Vaccine: What to Know If You’re Immunocompromised for a basic overview of the COVID-19 vaccine landscape for people with inflammatory and autoimmune health conditions.
 You can also read these other resources on COVID-19 vaccines for people who are immunocompromised:

 - Can You Get the Pfizer COVID-19 Vaccine If You’re Immunocompromised or Have an Autoimmune Condition?

 - Can You Get the Moderna COVID-19 Vaccine If You’re Immunocompromised or Have an Autoimmune Condition?

 This article will focus specifically on methotrexate, a disease-modifying antirheumatic drug (DMARD) that affects immune system function.
 It is a first-line treatment for rheumatoid arthritis (meaning, it is prescribed to most RA patients when they are first diagnosed) and also used to treat psoriatic arthritis and psoriasis and other types of inflammatory arthritis.

 Can You Get the COVID-19 Vaccine If You Take Methotrexate for an Autoimmune or Inflammatory Disease?